Galenika/ERMA17/README.md

 # ERMA17
-An open source telegram bot for monitoring etherum mining on nanopool.com.
+An open source telegram bot for monitoring ethereum mining on nanopool.com.

 It is written for __Windows 10__, but can easily be modified for UNIX systems.

+### Getting Telegram Tokens and Etherscan.io API-Keys

+In order to get this bot working, you will need a Bot token, which is instructed [here](https://core.telegram.org/bots#3-how-do-i-create-a-bot) and an etherscan.io API-key, which is acquired by [registering](https://etherscan.io/register) at etherscan.io.

-### Following dependencies are needed:
+### Following dependencies need to be installed:
 ```
 https://github.com/corpetty/py-etherscan-api -> stored in te py_ethio_api folder, in case you want to use my version.
 python-telegram-bot